 Expanded Use of Ignition Interlock Devices

-ITSMR is conducting a study with funding from the GTSC to examine the impact of the component of the law that expands the use of ignition interlock devices.
+ITSMR has conducted a study with funding from the GTSC to examine the impact of the component of the law that expands the use of ignition interlock devices.
 The primary objective of the study is to determine whether the expansion of the ignition interlock sanction is effective in reducing the incidence of impaired driving, evidenced by reductions in impaired driving crashes, arrests and recidivism.
 The research design includes two groups of drivers: 1) a study group consisting of drivers who were sentenced to ignition interlock under Leandra’s Law and 2) a comparison group consisting of drivers who were convicted of DWI before Leandra’s Law went into effect.
 The analysis plan focuses on determining whether convicted drinking drivers who have been on an ignition interlock are less likely to recidivate than convicted drinking drivers who have not been on an interlock.
-The study will be completed and a report prepared for the GTSC in October 2015.
+The study was completed and a report prepared for the GTSC in 2015.

 Motorcyclists & Impaired Driving

 Because the trends in both motorcycle licenses and registrations are continuing upward, ITSMR is updating an earlier study on motorcyclists and impaired driving; see Fact Sheets and Reports tab.
 Funded by the GTSC, the earlier study examined data for the five-year period 2008-2012 with regard to both impaired driving motorcycle (MC) crashes and tickets issued for motorcyclists for impaired driving.
 The updated study is focusing on the five years from 2010 to 2014 and will be completed in December 2015.

 Motorcycle Fatal & Personal Injury (F&PI) Crashes (2008-2012): Study Results

 - 27% of the fatal MC crashes were alcohol-related